aupasana/prayoga/font.md

 title: fonts
 ---

-This site requires a specific font and browser to render correctly.
+This site requires a specific font and the chrome browser to render correctly.
 [Click here]({{ site.baseurl }}{% link font-test.md %}) to test the rendering in your browser.

 # Font